ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/taxonomy-overview.md

 thumbnail: 347177.jpeg
 ---

-# Overview of Bizible Taxonomy
+# Overview of Marketo Measure Taxonomy

-An overview of how Bizible collects and processes data using various inputs to provide attribution data.
+An overview of how Marketo Measure collects and processes data using various inputs to provide attribution data.

 >[!VIDEO](https://video.tv.adobe.com/v/347177/?quality=12&learn=on)